 Family Self Guides

 ***NEW!
 Our new Family Self-Guides are now available for download.
-Six new interactive family self-guides have been created in connection with Realism exhibitions on view during the academic year.
-Topics include Landscapes, Cities and Towns, Tools, Patterns, and Textiles.
-The guides will suggest different ways to talk, look, imagine, draw, and think about these different concepts, and all guides include mini-scavenger hunts!
+Six new interactive family self-guides have been created in connection with the Latin American Art on view during the academic year.
+Topics include Geography, Indigenous Cultures, U.S. artists of Latin American Descent, Fertility / Decay, and Latin American Art for Kids.
+The guides will suggest different ways to talk, look, imagine, draw, and think about concepts addressed in the exhibition.

-PDF versions of previous self-guides are also available on these topics: Food, Music, Health and Wellness, STEAM (Science, Technology, Engineering, Arts, and Math), Dragons, Mustaches, and Saints.
+PDF versions of previous self-guides are also available on these topics: Patterns, Textiles, Tools, Landscapes, Food, Music, Health and Wellness, STEAM (Science, Technology, Engineering, Arts, and Math), Dragons, Mustaches, and Saints.

 Gallery Flip Booklets

-***NEW!
-These special extended labels have been written to connect works throughout the AMAM galleries to the special theme of our current exhibitions.
-For the 2013-14 academic year, that theme is Realism.
-Eleven works are featured in this booklet, which is available in the AMAM galleries, and can be downloaded by clicking here.
+These special extended labels were written to connect works throughout the AMAM galleries to the theme of our 2013-14 exhibitions "Realism."
+Eleven works are featured in this booklet, which was available in the AMAM galleries, and can be downloaded by clicking here.

 The 2012-13 theme explored "Religion, Ritual and Performance" - that booklet can be downloaded here.